 Free range chickens should pick up enough grit for digestive purposes through outdoor feeding, while penned or indoor birds should have a grit supplement.
 In either scenario, laying birds will greatly benefit from a diet that includes oyster shell and other natural sources of minerals.

 Adding oyster shell to an adult bird’s diet is as simple as that – add it.
-It can be fed separately, sprinkled on the ground, mixed with grit or silica (clay sources of silica are packed with other benefits), or mixed with food.
+It can be fed separately, sprinkled on the ground, mixed with grit or silica (clay sources of silica are packed with other benefits), or mixed sparingly with food for adult chickens.
 While chicken egg shells are also a wonderful dietary supplement, they have to be thoroughly cleaned to prevent bacteria accumulation.
 Additionally, the mineral content of chicken shells is determined by the diet of the hen that laid them.
 If the laying hen isn’t properly nourished, the shells of their eggs won’t be either.

 Healthy, adult birds instinctively eat the amount of grit they need, averaging up to 5 ounces/month for chickens and up to 10 ounces/month for turkeys.
 The smaller the bird, the smaller the grit size range.
 Some birds have a wide range of grit sizes in their gizzard (common in birds preferring larger grit), while others consistently pick up similar sizes.
 Studies have found birds that prefer smaller grit have had more grit in the gizzard.
 Youngsters sometimes lack good judgment and should have their grit intake controlled.
 A light sprinkle on their food should suffice.
 Occasionally, health issues will cause a bird to take too much grit, so you may prefer to control the amount for adults as well.